UbaidRussell/PFF-Company-homepage-/README.md

 ## Acknowledgments
-Shoutout to all the developers who created the tools for me to create and make this possible.
+Shoutout to all the developers who created the tools for me to create and make this possible 🤍